osisoft/Client-Failover-Service/content/authentication.md

 # Authentication
 The Adapter Failover Service performs basic authentication on every request and verifies that the account is a member of the required group or groups to be able to complete the request.

+For more information on basic authentication, see https://swagger.io/docs/specification/authentication/basic-authentication/

 ## Accounts
 Credentials provided in the basic authentication header of the request are validated.
 If the credentials are valid, the request is authorized based on membership of the following local groups.